wwrinkle/AustinByrd/README.md

 ## Thanks for taking a look

-Any comments, criticisms and suggestions are welomed.
+Any comments, criticisms and suggestions are welcomed.

 Best,